Charlie Brooker

 Charlton Brooker (born 3 March 1971) is an English screenwriter, producer, presenter, author, cartoonist, and social critic.
-He first became known for creating and presenting satirical television shows that featured biting criticism of modern society and the media, such as Screenwipe, Gameswipe, Newswipe, and Weekly Wipe.
+He first became known for creating and presenting satirical television shows that featured criticism of modern society and the media, such as Screenwipe, Gameswipe, Newswipe, and Weekly Wipe.

-Brooker came to wider prominence as the creator, writer, and executive producer of the dystopian series Black Mirror.
-His other work includes writing for comedy series such as Brass Eye, The 11 O'Clock Show, and Nathan Barley, creating the horror drama series Dead Set, writing social criticism pieces for The Guardian, co-founding and designing the logo for second-hand retailer CeX, and serving as a creative director for the production company Zeppotron.
+Brooker came to wider prominence as the creator, writer, and executive producer of the dystopian anthology series Black Mirror.
+His other work includes writing for comedy series such as Brass Eye, Cunk on Earth, The 11 O'Clock Show, and Nathan Barley, creating the horror drama series Dead Set, writing social criticism pieces for The Guardian, co-founding and designing the logo for second-hand retailer CeX, and serving as a creative director for the production company Zeppotron.

 Early life

 Charlton Brooker was born on 3 March 1971 in Reading, Berkshire.
 He grew up in a "relaxed" Quaker household in Brightwell-cum-Sotwell, Oxfordshire.
 His parents, who were fans of the sitcom Bewitched, named him Charlton after a character featured in one episode and his sister Samantha after the show's main character.
 As a teenager, he first worked as a writer and cartoonist for Oink!

 After attending Wallingford School, Brooker attended the University of Westminster (known as the Polytechnic of Central London until his final year there) to study for a Bachelor of Arts in Media Studies; he later revealed that he did not graduate because he wrote his dissertation on video games, considered an unacceptable topic for a dissertation.
 He has listed his comedic influences as Monty Python, The Young Ones, Blackadder, Chris Morris, and Vic Reeves.

 Brooker did some early work as a cartoonist and worked in the video game department of Music and Video Exchange, a retailer in Notting Hill Gate.
 He and some other employees left to co-found the second-hand retailer CeX.
 Brooker worked in their first shop and produced cartoon advertisements, and designed their logo.